-- For me, the rule of thumb is to grease the pan and line with a baking parchment paper on the bottom.
+- For me, the rule of thumb is to grease the pan and line it with a piece of parchment paper on the bottom.

-- In some cakes, if you do not prepare the sides of your pan, it can affect the rise of your cake.
-So, when necessary, I use the same approach: grease and line with parchment paper on the sides as well.
+- In some cases, if you do not prepare the sides of your pan, it can affect the rise of your cake.
+So, when necessary, I use the same approach: grease and line with a piece of parchment paper on the sides as well.
 And at other times, I will use an oil spray for the sides and its good to go.

 - In addition, always fill your pan ⅔ full leaving enough room for the cake to rise.